Deepika-1411/Spotify-clone/README.md

 # Spotify-clone
-This is the frontend mini css project of cloning spotify.
+This is the frontend mini css project of spotify-clone.